sirius54817/HashVault/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a custom font designed for Vercel projects.

+## About the Project

+This blockchain-based file verifier allows users to:
+- Upload files and store their hash on the blockchain
+- Verify the integrity of files by comparing their hash with the one stored on the blockchain
+- Track the history and provenance of files

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js and blockchain technology, check out the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [Blockchain Basics](https://www.ibm.com/topics/blockchain) - understand the fundamentals of blockchain technology.

 ## Deploy on Vercel